musienko-infuseua/replacer/README.md

 // 3a.
 If provide array, get replaced text array
 $replaced_strs = $replacer->replace(['Hello-1', 'Hello-1']); // ['Dulli-2', 'Dulli-2']

+//3b.
+You get also get applied rules during the last execution
+$applied_rules = $replacer->appliedRules(); // returns $rules, because all of them was appplied in this example
 ```

 Please, see tests for more detail usage.